-This project will ideally construct a sidewalk on Powder Point Avenue from King Cesar Road to Weston Road (approximately 1,600 feet).
-Two high-visibility crosswalks with ADA-complaint curb ramps will be installed across Russell Road and Moulton Road.
+This project will ideally construct a five-foot-wide minimum sidewalk with granite curbing on Powder Point Avenue from King Cesar Road to Weston Road (approximately 1,600 feet).
+Two high-visibility crosswalks with pedestrian curb ramps will be installed across Russell Road and Moulton Road.
 This project will increase visibility and safety for pedestrians in the Powder Point neighborhood.
 This is part of a phased project to connect points of interest on Washington Street to Powder Point.